SinglemindedOscar/Chinese-Rings/README.md

 6. capacitor 0.1uF x 1
 7. resonator 4MHz x 1
 8. power connector
-printed cicuit board and other if you need...
+printed circuit board and other if you need...

 ## Programming
 Build the project with MPLAB XC8 Assembler.